MKSLedesma/MKSLedesma/README.md

 💻 I am a Software Engineering Student
 📝 I have a strong interest in Artificial Intelligence, Game Development and Software Development 🔭 Working on private repositories
-🌱 Learning about Operative Systems, Theory of Algorithms 🌟 Main languages: Python, Java, C++
+🌱 Learning about Data Bases, Theory of Algorithms
+🌟 Main languages: Python, Java, C++
 🎮 Love Videogames
 ```